 Victoria is also home to a number of seasonal garden festivals that welcome dogs to join you.
 Every Spring, head to the Tesselaar Flower Farm in Silvan amongst the Dandenong Ranges for the Tesselaar Tulip Festival.

-Held from mid-September to mid-October (the dates for 2024 have already been confirmed as 14th September to 13th October), enjoy a day at the flower farm surrounded by millions of flowering bulbs in every colour.
+Held from mid-September to mid-October, enjoy a day at the flower farm surrounded by millions of flowering bulbs in every colour.
 There’s also live entertainment everyday, Dutch food and treats to purchase and other fun attractions.

 A ticket applies for the festival and all its attractions, with advance online purchase recommended, particularly if you plan to visit on the weekends.
 Dogs are welcome to join you for free, as long as they are leashed and you bring your own bags to clean up after them.

 Double check the dates when dogs are welcome and the latest rules – plus make sure your dog is well behaved and you clean up after them so this privilege remains!
-The dates for the 2024 festival have not yet been announced – it’s possible to pre-register online to be notified when tickets go on sale, with an option to select that you’re bringing a dog.
+Pre-register online to be notified when tickets go on sale, with an option to select that you’re bringing a dog.
+Dogs will also be allowed at the new Bloom & Graze festival in early September.

 Check out more tips for visiting the Yarra Valley with a dog